 According to a recent Kaplan survey, nearly eight out of 10 MBA programs have no test preference.
 In other words, most MBA programs view GRE and GMAT scores equally.

 - Are there other sources of information about the test?

 You can sign up for free alerts and reminders about registration, test preparation and more at the TakeTheGRE.com website.

-You can visit the official GRE General Test page on Facebook®.
+You can visit the official GRE General Test page on Facebook®, LinkedIn®, Sina Weibo or the GRE Official page on WeChat.
 There you can share advice and cheer on other prospective test takers.